-The videos on the North East Waste and Resource Recovery Group website demonstrate the importance of separating waste, with some great insight into where our household waste ends up.
-To watch the videos, click here.
+The information on the North East Waste and Resource Recovery Group website demonstrate the importance of separating waste, with some great insight into where our household waste ends up.

 While the information on the videos is not specific to the Alpine Resorts, it communicates the same message encouraging us to Minimise Waste – Maximise Recovery – Remove Organics.
 Resort Management has made it easy for you to actively help us in preserving and protecting our special environment.

 All recycling is to be placed in clear plastic bags (available from Resort Management, in the garbage huts or by contacting the Contact Waste Contractor on 0427 411 418)

 Bags must be tied and placed in one of the 28 garbage huts located around the village.